jehanalvani/mindful-browsing/README.md

-A chrome extention to beautifully interrupt mindless browsing, and put your time back in your hands.
+A fork of  chrome extention skoczen's Mindful Browsing Chrome extension to beautifully interrupt mindless browsing, and put your time back in your hands.

+My intention is to modifiy this into a Safri extension.

 Learn more and install from https://mindfulbrowsing.org